Skyforge

-Skyforge is a free-to-play massively multiplayer online role-playing game developed by Allods Team in collaboration with Obsidian Entertainment, and published by My.com.
+Skyforge is a discontinued free-to-play massively multiplayer online role-playing game developed by Allods Team in collaboration with Obsidian Entertainment, and published by My.com.
 Set on the planet Aelion, Skyforge fuses elements of Science fiction and fantasy in its visuals and storytelling, and sees players exploring the world as an immortal who must strive to become a god and defend the planet from alien invasion from other worlds.
 The project started development in 2010 and received an open release for Microsoft Windows in July 2015, with PlayStation 4 and Xbox One releases following in 2017.
 The latest major content update, "Ignition", was released on all platforms in September 2019.
 A Nintendo Switch version was released in February 2021.

+On September 3, 2025, the Microsoft Windows versions were discontinued, while the console versions closed on October 29 in that same year.

 Gameplay

 In Skyforge, players assume the role of an immortal with incredible celestial powers who must protect the planet Aelion from invaders who threaten the world and its population.
 Character progression within the game is not level based; instead of a traditional leveling format, Skyforge features a 'prestige' system, which allows a player to advance based on the sum total of their stats and progression.
 This allows players to develop and switch between 17 different classes at any time, rather than being locked into a class choice made earlier in the game.
 As a player gains more prestige, additional content, gear, and followers are unlocked.
 Once the player becomes a god, Skyforge includes an additional progression system which allows users to manage their followers to increase their character's overall power.

-Aelion has a lot of missions to take on and locations to visit.
+There are a lot of locations on Aelion to visit, as well as many missions to take on.
 The capital of Aelion serves as the game's hub, with three core locations.
 The Divine Observatory is where the player can take on missions and visit different locations through a hologram globe.
 The Divine Observatory allows players to travel to different locations around Aelion, and also participate in player versus player battles.
 Each location, including Dankit Island, Lanber Forest, and Isola Digs, has multiple objectives, enemies, and storylines.
 At the Research Center, the player can train, try out different classes, and change the appearance of their character.
 In the Park, players explore and occasionally hosts events, such as seasonal pumpkin lighting and gift opening events for Halloween and Christmas.

 Players can team up with friends and random players online to take on missions and larger raids and instances.